ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 (See [ethereum-optimism/go-ethereum/pull/273](https://github.com/ethereum-optimism/go-ethereum/pull/273) for more info on these variables.)

-From these gas estimation variables, this means that the majority of transaction costs _until L2 becomes congested_ will be equal to `rollupTxSize * dataPrice`.
-Additionally, you can expect the `executionPrice` to be fairly minimal, unless L2 becomes congested.

 **To minimize gas costs for users, we recommend minimizing your `rollupTxSize`.**
 For example, you can reduce your `uint256` state variables to `uint32` variables wherever possible in your transaction inputs.
 By reducing the size of your state variables, you will likely cut costs to reduce your `rollupTxSize` in exchange for increasing the amount of `gasUsed` for your transaction.

+From these gas estimation variables, this means that the majority of transaction costs _until L2 becomes congested_ will be equal to `rollupTxSize * dataPrice`.

+#### How is `executionPrice` calculated?

+Here, `executionPrice` is equal to the gasPrice returned by [`SuggestPrice`](https://github.com/ethereum-optimism/go-ethereum/blob/930c9f1381bb304496b036bab8f51899d1e63c71/eth/gasprice/gasprice.go#L76-L148) in L2 `geth`.This means that the `executionPrice == gasPrice == 1`

+**Additionally, you can expect the `executionPrice` to be fairly minimal, unless L2 becomes congested.**

 ### What is the gas limit on L2?